International Golf Federation: History

-The Federation changed its name from the "World Amateur Golf Council" in 2003.
-It was founded in 1958 for the purpose of arranging international amateur competitions and it organizes two World Amateur Team Championships, the Eisenhower Trophy for men and the Espirito Santo Trophy for women.
+It was founded on May 1958 (with 2 May 1958 being the earliest documented event tied to the formation of the World Amateur Golf Council) for the purpose of arranging international competitions and it organizes two World Amateur Team Championships, the Eisenhower Trophy for men and the Espirito Santo Trophy for women.

+The Federation changed its name from the World Amateur Golf Council in 2002 to reflect its transition to governing all of golf.

 Secretariat

 The headquarters of the IGF is located by the shores of Lake Geneva in Lausanne, Switzerland.